eliben/code-for-blog/2021/rust-bst/README.md

 There are three implementations of the same API here, each using a different approach as described in the accompanying blog post.

+This crate has no dependencies for the BST implementations; it has a dependency on quickcheck for testing.